 If you left UW on academic suspension, in addition to completing the required admission actions above, you must also submit a Petition for Reinstatement to the academic department for which you belonged at the time of your departure from UW.
 The Petition for Academic Reinstatement can be downloaded at this link.
 To re-enroll, you will need to be admitted to UW AND reinstated by your academic department.

 If you are returning to UW and have taken college courses elsewhere since your last enrollment at UW, you must be sure to have your final college transcripts sent directly to the UW Admissions Office when they become available.
 Your admission is not final until the final transcripts are received, which can hold up scholarships and financial aid.

-Returning students should contact an advisor in their academic department to discuss advising options and registration time.
-Click here to find contact information for your academic department.
+Returning students should contact an advisor to discuss advising options and registration time.

 If you are returning to UW and have taken college courses elsewhere since you left UW, you must have your final college transcripts sent directly to the UW Admissions Office when they become available.
 Your admission is not final until the final transcripts are received, which can hold up financial aid.